LenweSeregon/CodingGameRacePod/README.md

 ### From Gold
 * First step immediatly was to refactor a huge part of the code, because entry is totally different
 * Second step was to decide a new strategy and refactor part of the code also, to have an interceptor with a purpose totally different than our race, to block the opponent ahead pod
-* Thinking also Monte-Carlo algorithm because the game is quite easy to simulate but not enough time to do it, instead I worked on a smarter way to drift when arriving on a checkpoint
+* Thinking also Monte-Carlo algorithm because the game is quite easy to simulate but not enough time to do it, instead I worked on a smarter way to drift when arriving on a checkpoint at first, but detected some issues in my interceptor strategy and switch on it

 ## Timeline